 Lymphopenia can be defined as a health situation in which the level of lymphocytes decreases abnormally.
-The decrease in these white blood cells creates a serious loss of immunity in the body.
+The decrease in these white blood cells creates a severe loss of immunity in the body.

-It is widely accepted that white blood cells are responsible for the development of the immune system in the body.
-Patients with this disorder usually do not show any clear symptoms.
+It is widely accepted that white blood cells are responsible for developing the immune system in the body.
+Patients with this disorder usually do not show any apparent symptoms.

-Therefore, acute observation with modern diagnosis is very important.
-In most cases, patients feel loss of muscle power.
-They also experience repeated attacks of infections that include viruses, fungi or bacteria due to the lack of immunity in the body.
+Therefore, acute observation with the current diagnosis is critical.
+In most cases, patients feel a loss of muscle power.
+They also experience repeated attacks of infections that include viruses, fungi, or bacteria due to the lack of immunity in the body.

 The symptoms of Lymphopenia depend to a large extent on the underlying problem.
-Similarly, the symptoms may vary from one patient to another due to the drug-genesis, the etiology of the disease and the general health of the patient.
+Similarly, the symptoms may vary from one patient to another due to the drug genesis, the etiology of the disease, and the patient’s general health.